Caligatio/jsSHA/README.md

 	var hmac = shaObj.getHMAC("SecretKey", "TEXT", "SHA-512", "HEX");

 The constructor takes an optional parameter, encoding, that specifies the encoding used to encode TEXT-type inputs.
-Valid options are "UTF8" and "UTF16" and it defaults to "UTF8"
+Valid options are "UTF8", "UTF16BE", and "UTF16LE", it defaults to "UTF8"

 getHash takes two optional parameters, a numRounds integer and an outputFormatOpts hashlist.  numRounds controls the number of hashing iterations/rounds performed